jainsanchits/simple-mvp-generator/README.md

 ### Motivation ###

-It's especially made for developers who wish to get started with having more organised and testable code.
+It's especially made for developers who wish to get started with MVP and creating more organised and testable code.

 ### How to set up? ###